Digitizing scrapbook with camera and laptop.

 Whether you're using a flatbed scanner or a digital camera, the process is pretty similar.
 You’ll want to create a consistent setup, work through your pages methodically, and do a quick quality check at the end.
 Think of it like an assembly line for your memories.
 By taking the time to get these steps right, you’ll end up with a beautiful digital archive that you can easily share and enjoy for years to come.
 It's a project that pays off in a big way, letting you revisit those moments without ever having to pull a heavy album off the shelf.
 If you find that your albums are too delicate or the project feels too big, remember that professional album scanning is always an option to ensure your memories are handled with care.

-Adjust Your Scanner Settings
+Getting Your Scanner Settings Just Right

 Before you scan your first page, take a minute to check your scanner’s settings.
 This small step makes a huge difference in the final quality.
 You’ll want to scan each page at a high resolution—at least 300 DPI (dots per inch) is a good starting point, but 600 DPI is even better if you plan on printing enlargements later.
 A higher DPI captures more detail, ensuring your digital images are crisp and clear.
 For the file type, saving your scans as JPG files is great for sharing online, while TIFF files are better for archival purposes because they don't lose quality over time.
 It’s a simple tweak that ensures your hard work pays off with beautiful, high-quality digital keepsakes.

-Get Your Lighting and Setup Right
+Perfecting Your Lighting and Setup

 If your scrapbook is sturdy and can lie perfectly flat, a scanner is your best friend.
 But what about those chunky, fragile albums with delicate embellishments?
 Forcing them onto a scanner can cause damage.
 In these cases, it’s much safer to photograph each page.
 You can set up a simple station with your smartphone or a DSLR camera.
 The most important thing is to have good, even lighting.
 Natural light from a window is great, but avoid direct sun, which creates harsh shadows.
 If you’re using lamps, place one on each side to eliminate glare and ensure the whole page is lit uniformly.
 This careful setup helps you capture every detail without risking your precious originals.